upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 **ESP32-S2 (Wristband WiFi Module)**
 The ESP32 receives gesture characters from the ATmega via UART1 and forwards them wirelessly over WiFi.
-It acts as a bridge: converting single-character UART commands into formatted WiFi packets like "UP,<id>", which are then transmitted to the appliance ESP32 node for terminal control.
+It acts as a bridge: converting single-character UART commands into formatted WiFi packets like "UP,`<id>`", which are then transmitted to the appliance ESP32 node for terminal control.

 **Appliance ESP32 + Terminals**
 On the appliance side, a second ESP32 receives WiFi commands and drives terminal motors via PWM.
 This separation allows the wristband hardware to focus solely on gesture sensing while the appliance handles all output behaviors.

+**Flex sensor**

+For “CLOSE” and “OPEN” hand gestures, we additionally use a flex sensor mounted on the wristband.
+We designed and tested a flex-sensor amplification circuit that converts the sensor output rail-to-rail from approximately 3.8 V when the sensor is flat down to 0 V when it is bent to about 180°.
+This signal is fed into the ATmega’s ADC, and the digital readings will be used in software to distinguish between “OPEN” and “CLOSE” gestures.

 ### Firmware Implementation